ir-rafio/IJPC-2024-Problemset/Editorial.md

 Time Complexity = $O(n^2)$.
 These will pass within the time limit easily because $n = 8$.

 This is an implementation problem that requires more time to code than to think.
-So multiple different codes are provided.
-You are encouraged to check them all out and try to understand how they're working.
+So multiple different codes are provided and you are encouraged to check them all out and try to understand how they're working.
 A general idea is that writing the same code multiple times is a bad practice.
 If a code block is reusable, it is often a good idea to create a function.

 <details>
 <summary>Code</summary>